-Coron town, like El Nido, is packed with agencies offering boat tours covering the main sights in the area.
-The highlight of any tour is usually Kayangan Lake.
-We booked our tour for our last day in Coron hoping that the lake would have reopened by the time we went, but no such luck!
+Coron town, like El Nido, is packed with agencies offering organised Coron boat tours covering the main sights in the area.
+The highlight of any tour is usually Lake Kayangan on Coron Island.
+We booked a tour for island hopping in Coron for our last day in the region hoping that Lake Kayangan would have reopened by the time we went, but no such luck!

-The stop at Kayangan was replaced by a stop at Barracuda lake instead, and also included stops at the Twin Lagoon, Skeleton Wreck, CYC beach and Siete Pecados Marine Park.
-Because of the closure of Kayangan, every sight was unfortunately packed with people, so much so that it felt like being at a theme park most of the time.
+The stop at Lake Kayangan was replaced by a stop at Barracuda Lake, and the tour included stops at the Twin Lagoon also on Coron island, and stops at other sites and islands in Coron including Skeleton Wreck, CYC beach and Siete Pecados Marine Park.
+Because of the closure of Lake Kayangan, every sight was unfortunately packed with people, so much so that it felt like being at a theme park most of the time.

 Spruced up bangka in Coron

-This is unfortunate because the places are incredibly beautiful and photo-worthy, but with hundreds of people in life vests shouting and screaming, hitting you with their selfie sticks and fins (whilst trying to learn how to swim) added to the equation, the magic tends to die out.
-Our guide told us that had the lake been open, there would be far less people at every other spot.
+This over-crowding was unfortunate because the tourist spots in Coron, Palawan are incredibly beautiful and photo-worthy, but with hundreds of people in life vests shouting and screaming, hitting us with their selfie sticks and fins (whilst trying to learn how to swim) added to the equation, the magic disappeared.
+Our guide on one of the Coron boat tours told us that had Lake Kayangan been open, there would have been far less people at each other spot.

-Notwithstanding, we totally recommend visits to Barracuda Lake (if you are a good swimmer, be sure to swim out towards the middle of the lake, away from all the people so that you can experience its beauty in silence), Siete Pecados Marine Park which is home to some of the best underwater coral life that we have ever seen, and CYC beach which was optional on our tour, but which is actually a cute little spot.
+Notwithstanding, we totally recommend visits to Barracuda Lake (if you are a good swimmer, be sure to swim out towards the middle of the lake, away from all the people so that you can experience its beauty in silence) and the Twin Lagoons on Coron island.
+A tour for island hopping in Coron will normally incorporate all the spots on Coron island as well as those at other nearby sites such as Siete Pecados Marine Park and CYC beach.

-- Life vests are mandatory in Barracuda lake due to the brackish water.
-Water shoes are also mandatory at the coral reefs and in order to swim out to CYC beach.
+- Life vests are mandatory in Barracuda Lake due to the brackish water.

 - Beware of snakes!
 Nikki freaked the local guide out when he told him about having swum close to a black and white snake at the water’s edge!
 Apparently, what we later found out to be a ‘Banded Sea Krait’, is a friendly, yet highly venomous sea snake which kills its prey in eight seconds.